 It’s still important to make sure you get enough sleep, and good quality sleep at that: with that in mind, resist the temptation to rely on your snooze button every morning.
 Each time you try and nod off again, your sleep cycle resets itself, so it’s likely that you’ll feel even worse the next time you wake up.

 You may not feel that you have the time to find the right apps and gadgets to steer your way through the working day, but once you have a system that works it can transform your productivity levels.
 Moleskine co-founder Maria Sebregondi told Lifehacker that she uses her company’s own physical notebooks together with the digital storage of Evernote to keep her life in sync.
 For collaborating on projects without having to leave your inbox for a separate application, you can try our own Hiver.

-Of course, the arrival of lifelogging tools and fitness trackers — from the Jawbone Up to the Narrative clip — means that you can keep an eye on your productivity from one day to the next and make adjustments accordingly.
-There are also apps such as RescueTime which can help you monitor just how much of your day you're spending on non-essential tasks.
+Of course, the arrival of lifelogging tools and fitness trackers — from the Fitbit to the Narrative clip — means that you can keep an eye on your productivity from one day to the next and make adjustments accordingly.
+There are also apps such as RescueTime which can help you monitor just how much of your day you’re spending on non-essential tasks.

 5. Leave space to think

 With so much to do and take care of, long-term thinking and contemplation often gets pushed by the wayside, but this kind of prolonged reflection can be incredibly refreshing and beneficial.
 HubSpot CEO Brian Halligan, in an interview with Business Insider: “I try to think a lot and try to increase the amount of time I spend thinking about things versus on the phone or in a meeting… I see people working a lot, and I say what’s your time spent thinking versus working?”